-There is another approach leading to this conclusion that the space of states of a bounded region should have dimensional proportional to $\exp(A/c)$ , called the 't Hooft-Susskind holographic hypothesis.
+There is another approach leading to this conclusion that the space of states of a bounded region should have dimensional proportional to $\exp(A/c)$, called the 't Hooft-Susskind holographic hypothesis.
 I was going to bone up on this for This Week's Finds, but I have been too busy!
 It's getting late and I'm getting bleary-eyed, so I'll stop here.
-I will simply give the references to this 'holographic hypothesis'; if anyone wants to explain it, please post to sci.physics.research - I'd be immensely grateful.
+I will simply give the references to this "holographic hypothesis"; if anyone wants to explain it, please post to sci.physics.research - I'd be immensely grateful.

-- 2) G't Hooft, "Dimensional reduction in quantum gravity", preprint available as gr-qc/9310006. - 3) L. Susskind, "The world as a hologram", to appear in the November 1995 special issue of Jour.
+- Gerhard 't Hooft, "Dimensional reduction in quantum gravity", available as gr-qc/ 9310026. - Leonard Susskind, "The world as a hologram", Jour.
 Math.
-Phys. on diffeomorphism-invariant physics, preprint available as hep-th/9409089. - L. Susskind, "Strings, black holes and Lorentz contractions", preprint available as hep-th/9308139.
+Phys.
+36 (1995), 6377- 6396.
+Also Also available as hep-th/9409089.

+Leonard Susskind, "Strings, black holes and Lorentz contractions", available as hep-th/9308139.